wood1986/ln/README.md

 ### 8. Does ln have limitations?

 * File size rotation does not support because keeping track of the file size before writing to the file is overhead and complicated.
 * The logging messages are not in order under cluster environment.
-If you just focus on them from one process, they are in order.
+If you just focus on one process, they are in order.
-* Duplicated log entries is a known issue and it cannot be fixed.
+* Duplicated log entries is a known issue when node quits unexpectedly during the write and it cannot be fixed.
-  * It will happen when the node quits unexpectedly during the write because the node no longer runs any async operations in the event loop.
-The async operation, in this case, is `drain`'s callback which is the place of deleting the written log entries from RAM.
-Therefore, it's impossible to know whether the previous write is successful in this situation.
-My goal is to make sure everything is written to file before the quit.
+  * Because node no longer runs any async operations in the event loop.
+The async operation in this case is `drain`'s callback and it is the place of deleting the written log entries from RAM.
+Therefore, it's impossible to know the previous write is successful or not.
+My goal is to make sure everything is written to the file before the quit.

 ### 9. What are things missed?